acairns/radiate/README.md

 ### Basic Usage

-Simply create an instance of the `Emitter` and register listeners with it.
-When you are ready, emit an event.
+Simply create an instance of the `Emitter` and emit events!

 ```
-$emitter new Emitter($inflector);
+$emitter new Emitter($middleware);
-$emitter->addListener(new ExampleListener);

 $emitter->emit(new ExampleEvent);
 ```

 ### Creating the Emitter

-Radiate requires a `MethodInflector` when being created - responsible for determining the method to be invoked on the listener.
+Radiate requires a pipeline of middleware when being created.
+The main middleware required to invoke listeners is an instance of the `InvokeListenerMiddleware` class.

 ```
 use Cairns\Radiate\Emitter;
 use Cairns\Radiate\Inflector\HandleMethodInflector;
+use Cairns\Radiate\Middleware\InvokeListenerMiddleware;

-$emitter = new Emitter(
+$invoker = new InvokeListenerMiddleware(
-    new HandleMethodInflector
+    $registry,
+    $locator,
+    $inflector
 );

+$emitter = new Cairns\Radiate\Emitter([
+    $invoker
+]);
 ```

+In order to invoke a Listener, the middleware needs to know the available Listeners (`$registry`), how to create an instance of the subscribed Listeners (`$locator`) and how to determine which method should be invoked (`$inflector`).

+### Registrys

+A Registry is a simple class responsible of keeping track all of the subscribed Listeners.

+### Locators

+The responsibility of the locator is to take a Fully Qualified Class Name for a Listener and to return an instance.
+If you are using a Dependency Injection container, then this is where you want to resolve the concrete instance.

 ### Inflectors

+The job of the inflector is to determine which method should be called on a particular Listener given a specific Event.
 Several Inflectors are provided for common setups.

 #### HandleMethodInflector

 The `HandleMethodInflector` ensures the `handle()` method is returned.
+A Listener could look like this:

 ```
-final class DoSomething
+final class DisableTransporters
 {
-    public function handle(SomeEvent $event)
+    public function handle(WarpDriveEngaged $event)
     {
         // Do Something
     }